 L&S Fund Management: Project Numbers

-Project Number =Seven character alpha-numeric code that identifies the spending account
+Project Number = The seven character alpha-numeric code that identifies the spending account.

 History of Project Numbers

-NOTE 3: As projects close, you’ll see fewer of the older project numbers.
-Because 233- and 161- projects seldom have end dates, these funds will display more of the older project number formats than other funds.
+As projects close, fewer of the older project numbers will remain.
+Since 233- and 161- projects seldom have end dates, these funds will display more of the older project number formats than other funds.